-School Age Care (SAC)
+School Age Child Care (SACC)

-Non-School-Day School Age Care Registration
+Non-School-Day School Age Child Care Registration

 Make sure to hit "submit" at the end of each form to finalize responses.

 (No upcoming non-school days at this time.)

 New forms will be added throughout the year prior to upcoming non-school days.
 Contact Jennifer Holicky with questions.

 SACC is a reliable, safe resource for both our kids and parents.
 Without SACC, parents may not be able to meet the expectations of their employers.
 We appreciate the support our district gives to the SACC program and its staff.

 The friendships that are made have been great.
 My daughter has gotten to know kids of all ages.
 I believe it’s because Miss Jennifer is doing a variety of activities where they get to know one another.
 My daughter enjoys going to SACC and feels connected to the teachers since it’s obvious they care about their kiddos!
 Also, appreciate them following the Bucs Pride rules and behavior.

 We love SACC!
 It is a great option for parents that work.
 Kids are able to do fun activities, go on field trips, and learn social and emotional skills to increase problem-solving skills as well as how to get along with others.

 COVID-19 has necessitated many changes to SACC policies and procedures to prevent and reduce the spread of the virus.